 Sand dunes, southern Oued In Tehak, Tadrart region, Tassili n' Ajjer National Park, Sahara, North Africa

 Starting point for the week-long 4WD tour was the desert town of Djanet, which is (easily) accessible from Algiers with Air Algerie domestic flights.
 The Tadrart is dotted with prehistoric rock paintings, strange rock formations and lofty dunes of virgin sand.

 Some fine examples of prehistoric rock art can be found in the Tadrart region.
 The rock paintings and engravings, closely related to those in the Tadrart Acacus in neighboring Libya, provide a unique record of life in the Sahara thousands of years ago.

-This tour in 2016 was organized by Hauser Exkursionen, Germany, and led by German tour guide Egmont Striegl.
+This tour in 2016 was organized by Hauser Exkursionen, Germany and led by the German tour guide Egmont Striegl.